 6. Does he follow-up properly with all prospects?

 7. And all the way through the sales cycle.

 You need to measure everything right through the sales cycle, until you either lose or win the business.

 As you can see, in order for your company to meet its revenue targets in any year, you need to be implementing coaching in your business.

 This coaching should also include the executives of your company, so everyone is on the same page.

 It becomes pretty obvious that training with coaching pays off.

-Are your sales reps, marketers and executives getting the training and coaching they need to understand sales and marketing better, and to able to reach quotas?
+Are your sales reps, marketers and executives getting the training and coaching they need to understand sales and marketing better, to be able to reach their quotas?

 If not, please Contact Me through my email below, and let’s talk about how your sales reps and marketers can help grow your business the right way.

 There is no cost for a consultation, and every person, I have one with, tells me they learned at least one thing that will help them grow.